Lovesighs – An Entertainment

-Lovesighs – An Entertainment was a mini-album released by No-Man in 1992 on the One Little Indian label.
-It comprised a collection of the band's singles and b-sides from 1990 and 1991.
+Lovesighs – An Entertainment is an EP released by No-Man in 1992 on the One Little Indian label.
+It comprised the band's singles and B-sides from 1990 and 1991.

 An ambitious and diverse collection of sensual songs and innovative instrumentals, the album combined influences from dub, dream pop, classical and hip-hop music.

-Both "Colours" and "Days In The Trees" were singles of the week in Melody Maker, Sounds and on Channel Four's teletext.
+Both "Colours" and "Days in the Trees" were singles of the week in Melody Maker and Sounds and on Channel Four's teletext.

-Lovesighs was trailed by a further single "Ocean Song".
+"Lovesighs" was trailed by a further single, "Ocean Song".

 "Days in the Trees" shares its main melody with the Porcupine Tree track "Mute" (from 1994's Yellow Hedgerow Dreamscape).

 Track listing

-All songs written by Steven Wilson & Tim Bowness except as noted.
+All songs written by Steven Wilson and Tim Bowness except as noted.